 Structured entities are conceived in a way that the right to vote and other similar rights are not determining factors in exercising control.
 The Manager has determined that its investments in underlying funds (including limited partnerships), index-based investments and exchange traded funds, income trusts, mortgage-backed securities and asset-backed securities are structured entities, unless the specified relationship is different.
-Total values of those investments in the table "Fair Value Hierarchy" also represent the fair value of investments in structured entities.
+Total values of those investments in structured entities.